 When a house is built, no one wants it to fall down.
 Around 500 B.C., a man named Pythagoras figured out the correct angle for walls to be built to reduce the likelihood of collapse.
 Well, the soil under those walls is equally important for building stability.

 Building sites are scraped flat, removing much of the nutrient-rich topsoil, and then mechanically compacted.
 This is great for your house and terrible for the soil.
 And if the local soil isn’t stable enough for building, nutrient-poor fill dirt is brought in, mixed in and compacted, until builders have the surface they need.
+[You can learn more about different types of construction soil at Barclay Earth Depot.]
 After construction is complete, sod is installed, a few trees and shrubs popped into place, and a cosmetic planting of annual flowers makes everything look lovely.
-But it’s a lie.
+But that appearance can be misleading.